Searches for heavy neutrinos at a 3 TeV CLIC in fat jet final states: Collider simulation and analysis

-Tables~\ref{cs:signal} and~\ref{cs:sm} summarize the cross sections for both signal processes and Standard Model backgrounds at $\sqrt{s} = 3$ TeV CLIC, including the effects of initial state radiation (ISR) and beamstrahlung.
-The signal cross sections are calculated assuming $|V_{\ell N}|^2 = 10^{-4}$ for two benchmark scenarios, while the background processes include all relevant production channels with their dominant decay modes.
+Tables~\ref{cs:signal} and~\ref{cs:sm} summarize the cross sections for both signal processes and SM backgrounds at the $\sqrt{s} = 3$ TeV CLIC, including the effects of the ISR and beamstrahlung.
+The signal cross sections are calculated assuming $|V_{\ell N}|^2 = 10^{-4}$ for two benchmark scenarios, wheras the background processes include all relevant production channels with their dominant decay modes.